Skip to content

 • Oak wooden legs (angled): Scandinavian, warm, harmonious with the tabletop.

-Sizes: Custom for Your Dining Room
+Sizes: Custom Made for Your Dining Room

 • 160 × 90 cm → comfortable for 4–6 people